Canadian Paralympic Committee

 The new filtering tools have facilitated growth in numbers of Canadian Paralympic athletes by providing the Canadian Paralympic Committee with a new means of recruiting.
 Potential athletes are able to use the tools to determine the sports they can play and locate an appropriate local club for training.

 The website benefits from using a single, streamlined process to handle both the “Find a Sport” and “Find a Club” tools.
 The committee has the ability to re-use the functionality for other applications and configurations.
-As an extension to this project, an additional tool to allow site visitors to “Find an Activity” (lessons, training guides and other athlete resources) is currently in the works.
-There has also been interest from other sport organizations in using the “Find a Club” and “Find an Activity” functionality.
+As an extension of this project, an additional tool to allow site visitors to “Find an Activity” (lessons, training guides and other athlete resources) is currently in the works.
+There has also been interesting from other sports organizations in using the “Find a Club” and “Find an Activity” functionality.

 Work for the Canadian Paralympic Committee further continues with the team engaged to provide extra informal consulting, create additional functionality on the front page, and migrate the complete site to platform-as-a-service hosting from Acquia Cloud.